Search

 Thus, taking short breaks every 90 minutes or so is important.
 Popular approaches like the Pomodoro technique can be modified to leverage this principle.

-• Embrace states of inactivity & reverie
+Embrace states of inactivity and reverie

 Many of us may have experienced the strange phenomenon of a sudden creative insight in the shower, or on a walk, or while doing some household chores.
 Often the insight has nothing to do with the activity we’re engaged in.
 Why does this happen?